360trev/ME7RomTool_Ferrari/README.md

    means any login password works to grant full access over OBD-II. (e.g access to eeprom and flash writing).

-   Identify DPPx Register Values: '-dppx'
    The dppx registers are values used by the cpu to determine physical addresses such as where main system ram is located.
 By correctly setting the DPPx registers it will help using IDA on the given rom image.
-Since they are different between different rom's this feature will help you to quickly determine what they should be!
+Since they are different between different rom's this feature will help you to quickly determine what they should be.
+   This feature is enabled as default.

    MLHFM Table Swapping Features: '-rhfm' - Read & save it This is currently Ferrari specific but it basically identifies the